 It’s important to be clear about what behavior is okay and not okay in your family.
 Teenagers, like adults, aren’t at their best when they feel they’re not being listened to, or that they’re still being treated like a child.
 Try involving your teenager in establishing the rules of the house, and in determining the consequences if those rules are broken.

 Set the limits strictly enough so your young person stays safe, but widely enough to give them room to grow.
 It’s hard, but accept that they will make mistakes along the way.
 After all, failure is often our best teacher.

 Be Involved In Your Young Person’s Life…

-Paying attention to your teenager and being involved in their life can help you spot any changes in their behaviour, as well as helping them to feel supported and respected.
+Paying attention to your teenager and being involved in their life can help you spot any changes in their behavior, as well as helping them to feel supported and respected.

 Here are some ideas: